JohnEarnest/Decker/docs/decker.md

 ![](images/protoattrs.gif)

 From this dialog you can add metadata for any of the attributes you wrote `get_` and `set_` functions for.
 The "name" of an attribute should be the part that comes immediately after `get_`; in our case, "value".
 The "label" can be a longer/more detailed human-readable name.
-The "type" indicates which sort of picker should be provided for manipulating this attribute: a boolean becomes a checkbox, a number or string become small field, and code or rich text becomes a larger field of the appropriate style.
+The "type" indicates which sort of picker should be provided for manipulating this attribute: a boolean becomes a checkbox, a number or string become small field, and code, rich text, or data becomes a larger field of the appropriate style.
+A "note" displays the label as a block of text, offering a way to supply more detailed built-in documentation for your contraptions and clarify the meaning of complex attributes.

 With the "value" attribute set up as above, exit the prototype editor and double-click one of your contraption instances to see the new field in its Properties panel: